 Tip: You can get a little more information about each stat by tapping on it.

 In order to understand how stats work, you’re going to have to understand the concept behind stat-stacking.

 When you have various different bonuses available—perhaps some from your gear, some from your Dragon’s talents, some from Research, and some from holding a particular Seat of Power—you may have a number of bonuses that only apply in certain scenarios.

 For example, let’s say I have the below stats listed in my gear equipped:

 - +1% Troop Attack

 - +1% Troop Attack vs. Player

 With those stats, if I marched my Infantry to attack another player’s Keep, I would receive a 4% bonus.
 If I marched a combined force of Infantry and Cavalry to attack the same Keep, the Infantry would receive a 4% bonus, while the Cavalry would receive a 2% bonus.
-If your Keep were attacked under the same circumstances, you would receive no bonus.
+If your Keep were attacked under the same circumstances, the Infantry would receive a 3% bonus, while all other troops types would receive a 2% bonus.

 This same stacking process applies to all different kinds of stats—in every case, you combine all the stat bonuses that apply in that situation, and apply that multiplier to the original score.